 - The Putnam Exam is an annual individual mathematics contest that OWU students compete in.

 OWU students and faculty collaborate on research in a variety of ways:

 - The Summer Science Research Program is an OWU-supported way for students to work one on one with a faculty member.

 - Since 2007, Math/CS faculty also participate in the National Science Foundation sponsored Research Experience for Undergraduates, which receives applications from students all around the country.

-- Exceptional students are frequently invited to do Departmental Honors, which is a year-long project working together with a faculty member.
+- Exceptional students are frequently invited to do Graduation with Honors, which is a year-long project working together with a faculty member.